[VIDEO] How Pure Water Window Cleaning Works

 Pure water is plain H2O.
 No other elements like salts and dissolved solids are present.
 But how do you know the water has no hard particles and how do you measure its purity?

 TDS, which stands for “total dissolved solids” is the measuring unit for water purity.
 The more minerals and solid particles in the water, the higher the TDS number.
 This number starts from zero and represents how many foreign parts per million (ppm) the water contains.
-For example, the World Health Organization discovered that water from natural sources can have a TDS number that varies from less than 30 ppm (or milligrams per litre, which is the same) up to 6000 ppm.

 TDS meter is the tool that measures how many particles or impurities the water contains.
 To be more precise – it’s actually measuring the electrical conductivity of water and then presents a relative value for the number of particles dissolved in the water.